geoscixyz/computation/docs/content/stories/DC.rst

 Survey
 ******

 We use a simple gradient array having a pair of current electrodes (AB), and multiple potential electrodes (MN).
-Then length of AB and MN are 1200 and 25 m, respectively.
+The lengths of AB and MN electrodes are 1200 and 25 m, respectively.

 .. figure:: images/dc/GradientArray.png